 If you think you need a lot more than the five tips listed here to jumpstart your relationship, you may be a good candidate for relationship coaching (CLICK HERE for more details).

-At the very least, try these tips–you can start today!
+At the very least, try these tips–you can start today to get the spark back in your relationship.
+It starts with one person – that’s you!